Crosspointe

 No analysis available

-I searched for card/fob access terms such as keycard entry, electronic access, card reader, or fob access, but found none.
-The remarks mention gated entry, guards, and security personnel, but not a card-based access system.
+I searched for card/fob access language such as keycard entry, electronic access, or card reader security and found none.
+The remarks do confirm gated entry, a security guard, and security patrol, but those are different from card-based access.

 No analysis available